How the iPhone Works

 To allow people to use touch commands that require multiple fingers, the iPhone uses a new arrangement of existing technology.
 Its touch-sensitive screen includes a layer of capacitive material, just like many other touch-screens.
 However, the iPhone's capacitors are arranged according to a coordinate system.
 Its circuitry can sense changes at each point along the grid.
 In other words, every point on the grid generates its own signal when touched and relays that signal to the iPhone's processor.
 This allows the phone to determine the location and movement of simultaneous touches in multiple locations.
 Because of its reliance on this capacitive material, the iPhone works only if you touch it with your fingertip -- it won't work if you use a stylus or wear non-conductive gloves.

-where a user is touching.
+and electrodes to determine where a user is touching. |

 The iPhone's screen detects touch through one of two methods: Mutual capacitance or self capacitance.
 In mutual capacitance, the capacitive circuitry requires two distinct layers of material.
 One houses driving lines, which carry current, and the other houses sensing lines, which detect the current at nodes.
 Self capacitance uses one layer of individual electrodes connected with capacitance-sensing circuitry.